School of Law

 Javier convenes:

-• Criminal Law (LLB, compulsory)
+• Criminal law (LLB, compulsory)

 Research Summary

-Javier's researches international law and criminal law.
+Javier's researches criminal law and international law.

 Recent Publications